VisionResearchBlog/gaze-audio-threshold/ReadMe.txt

 screens (the tend to persist).
 **

+**Data Files & Analysis**
+Please see data directory (be sure to create one before 1st run in the main experiment code directory else matlab will give an error since it can’t save) for files.
+See the analysis directory for code examples to generate graphs of the data as seen in the paper
+**

 StartConditioningExps.m is used to run the experiment, and along with LoadConstants.m, SetCalibParams.m they form the 3 main files to edit for various